You have been learning French for a while, but you still can’t understand what French people say, frustrating, right?

 Many French courses lead you to believe that you can pronounce French words using a simplified writing like “bawnjour”.

 As a result, you don’t understand what people say when they pronounce words with the right pronunciation, and people don’t understand you.

 If you learnt French with this simplified pronunciation, you could actually hear a word you know but not recognize it because you learnt the wrong pronunciation.

-That’s why I recommend you to always listen to the pronunciation of the words you learn and to spend most of your study time listening to French (the second rule of French Together).
+That’s why I recommend you to always listen to the pronunciation of the words you learn and to spend most of your study time listening to French.

 French people skip letters and words when they speak

 In English you often say “you’re” instead of “you are” or ‘I’m’ instead of “I am”.